 Sometimes when a TV show ends, as viewers, we can’t necessarily be sure if the characters will remain friends.
 Because fundamentally, that’s how the world works sometimes.
 You love your coworkers deeply and you want them in your life forever, but it doesn’t always work out that way when someone leaves.

-That isn’t the case with the 99th Precinct however, because from the very first day we met them, they’ve been a chosen family.
+That isn’t the case with the 99th Precinct, however, because from the very first day we met them, they’ve been a chosen family.
 They are each other’s chosen people.
 They are each other’s home.
-And Brooklyn Nine-Nine’s “The Last Day” showing us that the Halloween Heists will continue every year in this very precinct, no matter where they all end up in life, is the proof we needed to know just how impactful this job has been for all them.
+And Brooklyn Nine-Nine’s “The Last Day” showing us that the Halloween Heists will continue every year in this very precinct, no matter where they all end up in life, is the proof we needed to know just how impactful this job has been for all of them.

 It’s through this job that they have found home—a place to always belong and people to always count on, for game nights or for heists, whatever it might be, we know they will be in each other’s lives until they’re no longer walking this earth.
 Like a father figure, Holt will be there to guide Jake through whatever it is he needs as he navigates through fatherhood.
 Holt will be there for all of them—Amy and Terry included as they work through making the police reform a successful endeavor.

-“The Last Day” is a love letter to the fact that that found families are a result of both amazing times and the ugliest of them.
+“The Last Day” is a love letter to the fact that those found families are a result of both amazing times and the ugliest of them.
 They are seldom perfect, they are always messy, but where there is unwavering loyalty and love, they will ceaselessly circle back to each other—uplift each other and at all times, be beacons of light, reminiscent of the good and the bad, but mostly the love.

 Carrying on the heists every year equates to promising that the bonds they have fortified with each other are forever—the nine-nine is the greatest love story they have known.
-Interweaving their lives together like this is the promise that solidifies every fight was worth the battle, every sadness was worth the trauma, whatever they faced, however inadvertently or by choice, they did it together.
+Interweaving their lives together like this is the promise that solidifies every fight was worth the battle, every sadness was worth the trauma, and whatever they faced, however inadvertently or by choice, they did it together.

 And in every way, Brooklyn Nine-Nine’s “The Last Day” feels like a love letter to the fans too.
 This show has always stood as a beacon of hope in dark times, and when the world got even harsher, it tried to show us that these characters were always willing to be better.
 No, they did not always get everything right, but they understood a lot more than most do.
 They tried their best through everything.
 And when we needed them most, the heists came through with surprises after another to leave us grinning from ear to ear.